-The sculptures are impressive and there’s plenty of them to be impressed by.
+The sculptures are impressive, and there’s plenty of them to impress you.
 Wikipedia has a page detailing the history of the park.
 Worth a read.

 Sala Keo Kou was founded by Thai born spiritual cult leader and sculptor Luang Pu Bunleua Sulilat (1932-1996) who years earlier constructed the Buddha Park near Vientiane, Laos.

 ‘I saw the angel in the marble and carved until I set him free.’ – Michelangelo

 In my opinion, the sculpture park is an extraordinary feat of creativity and craftsmanship.
 To some eyes, Nong Khai’s jewel in the crown.
 Weather permitting, it is an enjoyable place to visit.
 No hard sell attached.
 Just 20 baht.

 I’m not sure how many 20 baht notes you would need to buy a jet wash, but some of the statues do look grimy.
 Perchance, that adds a vein of character to the sculptures.
 That aside, the stone carvings are very impressive.

 The sculpture park has never been overflowing with visitors during my visits.
 Always a sparse or steady stream of sightseers and Facebook junkies.
 That’s not a bad thing (crowd levels).